temporalio/sdk-dotnet/README.md

 is a workflow (including the name defaulted) and what its entry point is.
 A workflow can only have one `[WorkflowRun]` method.

-`[WorkflowSignal]` and `[WorkflowQuery]` methods can be inherited from base classes/interfaces if the method is not overridden.
+`[WorkflowSignal]`, `[WorkflowQuery]`, and `[WorkflowUpdate]` methods can be inherited from base classes/interfaces if the method is not overridden.
 However, if the method is declared in the subclass, it must also have these attributes.
 The attributes themselves are not inherited.

 #### Running Workflows